-- a.
-No party and no one acting on behalf of any party shall engage in exparte communication with a neutral arbitrator or a candidate for a neutral arbitrator.
-Unless the parties agree otherwise or the arbitrator so directs, any communication from the parties to a neutral arbitrator shall be sent to the AAA for transmittal to the arbitrator in accordance with the provisions of Rule R-27. - b.
-If the parties have selected a party-appointed arbitrator pursuant to 215 ILCS 5/143a prior to filing the arbitration, then once the panel has been constituted, no party shall engage in ex parte communication with any party-appointed arbitrator - c.
+a.
+No party and no one acting on behalf of any party shall engage in ex parte communication with a neutral arbitrator or a candidate for a neutral arbitrator.
+Unless the parties agree otherwise or the arbitrator so directs, any communication from the parties to a neutral arbitrator shall be sent to the

+AAA for transmittal to the arbitrator in accordance with the provisions of Rule R-27

+- b.
+If the parties have selected a party-appointed arbitrator pursuant to 215 ILCS 5/143a prior to filing the arbitration, then Rule R-28(a) shall not apply to arbitrators directly appointed by the parties when the parties have agreed in writing the party-appointed arbitrators are non-neutral.
+Where the parties have so agreed, the AAA shall as an administrative practice suggest to the parties that they agree further that Rule R-28(a) should nonetheless apply prospectively. - c.
 In the course of administering an arbitration, the AAA may initiate communications with each party or anyone acting on behalf of the parties either jointly or individually.